vipul2802/o365hq.com/content/services/ISO 27001 Assessment in Preparation Before the External Audit.md

 1. An existing ISMS that can be reviewed and audited.
 2. Availability of the organization's team members for discussions and meetings.
-3. Necessary permissions and accesses for the IT partner to conduct the review.
+3. Necessary permissions and accesses for IT partner to conduct the review.

 ### Plan